paulrohrbeck/aem-links/problems_solutions.md

 - Adobe's Maven repository seems to have issues some times, try a different source :)
 - check that the artifact actually exists by navigating to it in your browser

+---

+#### IntelliJ doesn't resolve any imports

+Some approaches:
+- "mvn eclipse:eclipse"
+- On the project, do "Maven" > "Reimport"
+- "File" > "Invalidate Caches / Restart"